Contract TemplateHR Policies

 05

-Monitor enforcement for consistency and review annually
+Monitor enforcement and review annually

 Your Dress Code Policy is ready